 Best individual dwelling was awarded to Ryearch’s project at Lusty Glaze in Newquay, The Sea House.

 The Abercrombie Awards are designed to celebrate Plymouth’s best developments, from small scale conversions through to multi-million pound schemes.
-Named after the architect who planned the reconstruction of Plymouth after the Blitz, the awards recognise those buildings and spaces which help make our city such a fantastic place to live, work and visit.
-The awards take place every three years.
+Named after the architect who planned the reconstruction of Plymouth after the Blitz, the awards recognise those buildings and spaces which help make our city such a fantastic place to live, work and visit – they take place every three years.

 Ryearch’s Plymouth Market project secured Highly Commended for two categories, namely Best Conversion or Conservation Project and Best Commercial Project.